guigolab/LyRic/README.md

 - **Capture-targeted regions**

 	GTF file of non-overlapping capture-targeted regions for each (post-capture) `{capDesign}`.
 Only for RNA capture samples.
-Each region should be identified by its `transcript_id` and labelled using the `gene_type` GFF attribute to group features into groups of targets (*e.g.* by gene biotype).
+Each region should be identified by its `transcript_id` and labelled using the `gene_type` GFF attribute to group features into target types (*e.g.* by gene biotype).

 	Filepath is controlled by config variable `capDesignToTargetsGff` (see corresponding section below).